-Iranian-backed militias have continued to launch attacks against the US military presence in Iraq since Joseph Biden assumed the US presidency, presumably as part of Tehran's strategy to increase its leverage and compel the US to make up-front concessions ahead of the resumption of nuclear negotiations.
+Iranian-backed militias have continued to launch attacks against the US military presence in Iraq since Joe Biden assumed the US presidency, presumably as part of Tehran's strategy to increase its leverage and compel the US to make up-front concessions ahead of the resumption of nuclear negotiations.
+In fact, attacks on bases housing US troops in Iraq and Syria have drastically increased since Biden took office, and yet his administration has not taken a kinetic response to deter the proxy attacks since at least October 2021, when Iran launched a drone attack against a base housing US forces in al-Tanf in Syria, which prompted a non-kinetic response from the United States.

 On February 15, 2021, suspected Iran-backed militants launched a salvo of 14 rockets targeting a heavily fortified US military compound in Erbil, in Iraqi Kurdistan, with three rockets hitting the base.
 A civilian contractor to the US military with Filipino nationality was killed, and an Iraqi civilian died a week later due to injuries sustained in the attack.
 At least eight others were injured in the attacks, including a US soldier and five military contractors.
 On March 3, Kurdish counterterror authorities released a confession from one of the perpetrators of the attack who said he carried out the attack along with other individuals who belonged to the Iran-backed militia Kataib Sayyid al-Shuhada (KSS), which is part of the PMF.
+The video disconfirmed the claims of a little-known group by the name of Saraya Awliya al-Dam, who said they had committed the attack.
 The suspected attacker further claimed to have used Iranian-made rockets in the attack.
 KSS is believed to be an offshoot with operational links to the Badr Organization.
 The group's propaganda frequently features images of Supreme Leader Khamenei, indicating the group's fealty to the Iranian regime.